 Society and Policy

-The Society and Policy major will focus on the relationship between health science, health governance, bioethics, and society.
-It will comprise an interdisciplinary core based in sociology of health, policy issues in health technology, and health delivery at the local, national, and global levels, together with research training in qualitative and quantitative social science research methods.
+The Society and Policy major focuses on the relationships between health science, health governance, bioethics, and society.
+It comprises an interdisciplinary core based on sociology of health, policy issues in health technology, and health delivery at the local, national, and global levels, together with research training in qualitative and quantitative social science research methods.

-Graduates of the Society and Policy major will have acquired core knowledge and skills relevant to health employment and sector-defined competencies such as some of the Aotearoa New Zealand generic public health competencies (PHANZ 2007), and some of the Aotearoa health promotion competencies (Health Promotion Forum 2012), including competencies in bioethics that are specific to this major.
+Graduates of the Society and Policy major will acquire core knowledge and skills relevant to health employment and sector-defined competencies.
+This includes some of the Aotearoa New Zealand generic public health competencies (PHANZ 2007), and some of the Aotearoa health promotion competencies (Health Promotion Forum 2012), including bioethics competencies that are specific to this major.

-In addition, they will have in-depth knowledge in an area of specialisation relating to health policy, health geography, bioethics, and social issues relating to health.
+They will also have in-depth knowledge in an area of specialisation relating to health policy, health geography, bioethics, and social issues relating to health.

-This major will prepare students for positions in policy analysis, social science research, and development of public policy.
-It will also prepare them for further research in humanities and the social sciences.
+This major prepares students for positions in policy analysis, social science research, and the development of public policy.
+It also prepares them for further research in humanities and the social sciences.
 Students who graduate from this programme may go on to postgraduate study in Health Sciences.